rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 4.5.6 =
+= 4.5.7 =
-rtMedia 4.5.6, with fixes of BuddyPress threaded activity comment, comment count, duplicate comments and media size reflection in activity feed.
+rtMedia 4.5.7, Fix multiple upload for non admin role, warning and notices along with newly added filter to remove upload button from activity and change the order of media and text from activity and fix some UI issues.

 == Sponsors ==